turingschool-examples/challenges/rails-mini-project.markdown

 ### Homework

+Choose one of the following options:

+* finish implementing the project over the weekend with your pair
-Fork or clone the repository so that you and your original pair each have a separate copy.
+* fork the repository so that you and your original pair each have a separate copy.
 Finish implementing the features individually using TDD.

-Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1503/06_mini_project.yml).
+In either situation, add the link to your project repository and Heroku URL to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1508/rails-mini-project.yml).

 ### Resources